icons8/lunacy-docs/docs/interface.md

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/interface-measuringplaceholder.png" height="auto"><source src="/public/interface-measuring.mp4" type="video/mp4"></video>

+For precise positioning of objects on the artboard or relative one another, proceed as follows:

+1. Select one of the objects.
+2. Point the cursor over an empty area or on the other object.
+3. Holding down `Alt`, move the selected object using the arrow keys.

+<video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/interface-groupmeasure1ph.png" height="auto"><source src="/public/interface-groupmeasure1.mp4" type="video/mp4"></video>

 #### Grouped objects

 To measure the distance between a grouped object and another object (or grouped object) or between a grouped object and the borders of the artboard, proceed as described in the previous subsection.

 To learn the distance between a member of a group and the borders of the group:

-1. Press and hold `Ctrl + Alt`.
-2. Point the cursor over the required group member.
+1. Point the cursor over the required group member.
+2. Press and hold `Ctrl + Alt`.

+<video autoplay="" muted="" loop="" playsinline="" width="auto" poster="/public/interface-groupmeasure1ph.png" height="auto"><source src="/public/interface-groupmeasure1.mp4" type="video/mp4"></video>

 To learn the distance between a member of a group and the borders of the artboard: